murtazasultani/tailwind-rtl/README.md

 ## Note
 By default the `rtl` variant is not enabled to none of the tailwindcss utilities.
 To use the `rtl` variant add it at the end of any utility you want to use it with.
-You can toggle dark using the class `direction-rtl` at the most parent element of your component
+You can toggle using the class `direction-rtl` at the parent element of your component

 ```js
 variants: {